310mc/https-310mc.github.io-tl/source/_posts/feature_scout/meal_voucher_of_justice.md

 {% endbubble %}

 {% bubble Chiaki grin %}
 Yeah!
-Let’s help each other, and work hard to improve ourselves…☆
+Let’s motivate each other, and work hard to improve ourselves…☆
 {% endbubble %}

 {% bubble Niki %}